-For the output produced by the checkout command see Section A.17.2 [update output], page 122.
+For the output produced by the checkout command see Section A.20.2 [update output], page 136.

-A.8.1 checkout options
+A.9.1 checkout options

-These standard options are supported by checkout (see Section A.5 [Common options], page 90, for a complete description of them):
+These standard options are supported by checkout (see Section A.5 [Common options], page 96, for a complete description of them):

--D date Use the most recent revision no later than date.
+- -D date Use the most recent revision no later than date.
 This option is sticky, and implies '-P'.
-See Section 4.9 [Sticky tags], page 38, for more information on sticky tags/dates.

-- -f Only useful with the '-D date' or '-r tag' flags.
+See Section 4.9 [Sticky tags], page 42, for more information on sticky tags/dates. - -f Only useful with the '-D' or '-r' flags.
 If no matching revision is found, retrieve the most recent revision (instead of ignoring the file). - -k kflag Process keywords according to kflag.
-See Chapter 12 [Keyword substitution], page 75.
+See Chapter 12 [Keyword substitution], page 79.
 This option is sticky; future updates of this file in this working directory will use the same kflag.
 The status command can be viewed to see the sticky options.
-See Appendix B [Invoking CVS], page 123, for more information on the status command. - -1 Local; run only in current working directory. - -n Do not run any checkout program (as specified with the '-o' option in the modules file; see Section C.1 [modules], page 135). - -P Prune empty directories.
-See Section 7.5 [Moving directories], page 57. - -p Pipe files to the standard output. - -R Checkout directories recursively.
-This option is on by default. - -r tag Use revision tag.
-This option is sticky, and implies '-P'.
-See Section 4.9 [Sticky tags], page 38, for more information on sticky tags/dates.
+See Appendix B [Invoking CVS], page 139, for more information on the status command. - -1 Local; run only in current working directory. - -n Do not run any checkout program (as specified with the '-o' option in the modules file; see Section C.1 [modules], page 153). - -P Prune empty directories.
+See Section 7.5 [Moving directories], page 61. - -p Pipe files to the standard output. - -R Checkout directories recursively.
+This option is on by default.